Your Holiday Organization Checklist

 Now that you’ve got your to-do list and your calendar, you can divide and conquer.
 Create deadlines for the bigger tasks on your list, such as sending out holiday cards or baking cookies.
-Prioritizing your tasks and devoting specific chunks of time will make them easier to tackle.
+Give yourself a bit of wiggle room in case something comes up that prevents you from meeting the deadline.

 4. Keep a décor log

 Decorating your home is an event in and of itself.
 If you’re swapping out family photos for holiday art or replacing your all-season candlesticks with your snowman ones, keep close track of where you place all-season décor so it’s easier to undecorate after the holidays are over.